Mastering social media analytics: From data to tracking, tools and reporting

 Social media analytics tools

 Social media analytics tools offer more than the standard performance metrics built into every social platform.
-They gather all of the data points from different social channels so that they’re combined in one place, making cross-channel analysis more straightforward.
-But the real benefit of these specialized tools is the additional insights that they provide:
+They gather all of the data points from different social channels so that they're combined in one place, making cross-channel analysis more straightforward.
+But the real benefit of these specialised tools is the additional insights that they provide.
+For a head-to-head view of the leading options, see our best social media monitoring tools 2026.

 Social listening